ryanf10/nestjs-auth-mongodb/README.md

 $ yarn run test:cov
 ```

+## Frontend Support

+You can use this [Project](https://github.com/ryanf10/ts-nextjs-tailwind-hoc-starter) as your frontend.
+It created with Next.js, Tailwind CSS, and Typescript.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).